 - 20 mini sweet peppers in assorted colors

 - 1 pinch salt

 - 8 ounces goat cheese

-- ¼ cup chopped chives
+- 1 tablespoon chopped parsley or chives

 - Preheat the oven to 400 degrees.

 - Cut the peppers in half lengthwise and remove the seeds.
 Add the peppers to a bowl and toss lightly with oil, salt, and pepper.

 - Spread the peppers on a baking sheet and roast for 15 minutes until slightly softened and caramelized.
 Let cool to room temperature.